ibm-cloud-docs/openwhisk/templates.md

     <tr><td><code>RULE_NAME</code></td><td>A custom name for the rule</td></tr>
     <tr><td><code>TRIGGER_NAME</code></td><td>A custom name for the trigger</td></tr>
     </tbody></table>

+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ## Deploying the Periodic Slack Reminder template
 {: #slack-reminder-template}

-The Periodic Slack Reminder template posts to Slack on an interval provided by the user during trigger creation.
+The **Periodic Slack Reminder** template posts to Slack on an interval provided by the user during trigger creation.
+{: shortdesc}

-### Deploying the Periodic Slack Reminder template from the UI
+### Deploying the Periodic Slack Reminder template from the console
 {: #slack-reminder-template-ui}

+Deploy the **Periodic Slack Reminder** template from the console.
+{: shortdesc}

-1. Go to https://api.slack.com/incoming-webhooks to set up the required incoming webhooks URL.
+1. Go to (Incoming Webhooks)(https://api.slack.com/incoming-webhooks){: external} in the Slack API to set up the required incoming webhooks URL.

-1. Go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external} in the {{site.data.keyword.openwhisk_short}} console.
+2. Go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external} in the {{site.data.keyword.openwhisk_short}} console.

-2. Click **Quickstart templates**.
+3. Click **Quickstart templates**.

-3. Click **Periodic Slack Reminder Events**.
+4. Click **Periodic Slack Reminder**.

-4. Create the Periodic Slack Reminder action.
+5. Create the Periodic Slack Reminder action.
     1. Provide a name for your package or use the provided default name `periodic-slack-reminder`.
-    2. Choose the runtime for your actions: Node.js 8, Node.js 6, Python 3, Swift 4, or PHP 7.1.
+    2. Choose the runtime for your actions.
     3. In the Parameters section, enter the webhook URL into the **Parameter Value** field, such as `https://hooks.slack.com/TXXXXX/BXXXXX/XXXXXXXXXX`.
     4. Click **Next**.

-5. Create the Periodic Slack Reminder trigger.
+6. Create the Periodic Slack Reminder trigger.
 Triggers invoke actions when they receive events from event sources.
     1. Specify the trigger's time interval by using a Pattern or `Cron` expression.
         * `Pattern` - Select UTC times for weekdays, hours, and minutes.
         * `Cron` - Specify a cron sequence based on the <a href="http://crontab.org">UNIX crontab syntax</a>.
-Use 5 or fewer separated by spaces in the format `X X X X X`.
+Use five or fewer separated by spaces in the format `X X X X X`.
     2. Add the trigger JSON payload.

-6. Click **Deploy**.
+7. Click **Deploy**.

-After template deployment, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.
+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ### Deploying the Periodic Slack Reminder template from the CLI
 {: #slack-reminder-template-cli}

+Use the CLI to deploy the **Periodic Slack Reminder** template.
+{: shortdesc}

-1. Go to https://api.slack.com/incoming-webhooks to set up the required incoming webhooks URL.
+1. Go to (Incoming Webhooks)(https://api.slack.com/incoming-webhooks){: external} in the Slack API to set up the required incoming webhooks URL.

-1. Clone the template repo.
+2. Clone the template repo.

     ```
     git clone https://github.com/ibm-functions/template-reminder-slack.git
     ```
     {: pre}

-2. Navigate to the directory for the action runtime that you want to use: `nodejs-6`, `nodejs`, `php`, `python`, or `swift`.
+3. Navigate to the directory for the action runtime that you want to use.
+For example, `nodejs`.

     ```
     cd template-reminder-slack/runtimes/nodejs
     ```
     {: pre}

-3. Deploy the template, using the following environment variables.
+4. Deploy the template, using the following environment variables.

     ```
     SLACK_WEBHOOK_URL=<url> ALARM_CRON=<cron> PACKAGE_NAME=<name> RULE_NAME=<name> TRIGGER_NAME=<name> ibmcloud fn deploy -m manifest.yaml
     ```